-- 7.3.
+- 7.6.
+Covered Species Injury or Mortality.
+If a Covered Species is injured as a result of Project-related activities, the Designated Biologist shall immediately take it to a CDFW-approved wildlife rehabilitation or veterinary facility identified in the DT and MGS Mortality Reduction and Relocation Plans (Conditions of Approval 6.9 and 6.10; respectively).
+Permittees shall bear any costs associated with the care or treatment of such injured Covered Species.
+Permittees shall notify CDFW of the injury to Covered Species immediately by telephone and e-mail followed by a written incident report as described in Condition of Approval 6.11.
+Notification shall include the name of the facility where the animal was taken.
+If a Covered Species is found deceased, the Designated Biologist(s) shall immediately collect, bag, and freeze the carcass and consult with CDFW to determine if submittal of the carcass to a laboratory is warranted. - 7.7.
 Covered Species Notification.
-Permittee shall notify CDFW within 24 hours of discovery of a Covered Species within the Project Area via e-mail at the following addresses: R4CESA@wildlife.ca.gov and CDFWs Regional Representative at Lisa.Gymer@wildlife.ca.gov.
-Notification shall include the name of the Covered Species, the name of the individual who discovered the species, a map showing where the Covered Species was found, and photographs if possible. - 7.4.
+Permittees shall notify CDFW within 24 hours of discovery of a Covered Species within the Project Area via e-mail at the following addresses: R4CESA@wildlife.ca.gov and CDFW's Regional Representative at Carrie.Swanberg@wildlife.ca.gov.
+Notification shall include the name of the Covered Species, the name of the individual who discovered the species, a map showing where the Covered Species was found, and photographs if possible. - 7.8.
 Rodenticide Prohibition.
-Permittee shall prohibit the use of rodenticides within the Project Area. - 7.5.
+Permittees shall prohibit the use of rodenticides within the Project Area. - 7.9.
 Herbicide Use.
-Permittee shall limited herbicide use for invasive plant species only and only after hand or mechanical efforts have been ineffective.
-Permittee shall ensure that all application of herbicide is done by a licensed applicator in accordance with all applicable federal, State, and local laws and regulations. - Night Work.
-Permittee shall conduct all Covered Activities during daylight hours 7.6. (sunrise to sunset) only except for the following activities: (1) planned and unplanned maintenance activities, repair and replacement, wiring, and testing that must occur after dark to ensure PV arrays are not energized; (2) interior use of the O&M facility; (3) unanticipated emergencies (defined by an imminent threat to life or a significant property interest), including forced outages and non-routine maintenance or repair requiring immediate attention; or (4) security patrols.
-Permittee shall ensure: (1) that any vehicle traffic necessary during nighttime hours associated with these activities are conducted with extra caution to minimize impacts to Covered Species; (2) the speed limit during allowable night work is reduced to 10 mph for non-emergency activities; and (3) that CDFW is notified as soon as possible and no later than 24 hours after commencement of any emergency nighttime O&M activities, except those occurring inside the O&M facility.
-Permittee shall use sunrise and sunset times established by the United States Naval Observatory Astronomical Applications Department for determining when Covered Activities shall terminate and resume.
+Permittees shall limit herbicide use to treat and control invasive plant species only and shall only apply herbicide after hand or mechanical efforts have been ineffective.
+Permittees shall ensure that all application of herbicide is done by a licensed applicator in accordance with all applicable federal, State, and local laws and regulations. - 7.10.
+Night Work.
+Permittees shall conduct all Covered Activities during daylight hours (sunrise to sunset) only except for the following activities: (1) planned and unplanned maintenance activities, repair and replacement activities, wiring, and testing that must occur after dark to ensure PV arrays are not energized; (2) interior use of the O&M building; (3) unanticipated emergencies (defined by an imminent threat to life or a significant property interest) including forced outages and non-routine maintenance or repair requiring immediate attention; or (4) security patrols.

+Permittees shall ensure: (1) that any vehicle traffic necessary during nighttime hours associated with these activities are conducted with extra caution to minimize impacts to Covered Species; (2) the speed limit during allowable night work is reduced to 10 mph for non-emergency activities; and (3) that CDFW is notified as soon as possible and no later than 24 hours after commencement of any emergency nighttime O&M activities, except those occurring inside the O&M building.
+Permittees shall use sunrise and sunset times established by the United States Naval Observatory Astronomical Applications Department for determining when Covered Activities shall terminate and resume.